Jon-Westbrook/Patternlab-Atomic-Design-System-for-Client/README.md

 For modules that required 3rd party plugins to accomplish, we put all those 3rd party files under css/vendor, or js/vendor.

 JavaScript is handled in a similar, modularized manner.
 There is a root index.js file, and that imports a list of ES6 modules, with functionality specific to their names, like modals.js.
 The index.js tries to only be a place to listen for the Document Ready event, then attach a number of event listeners.

+## Padding Classes

+The Design System uses a system for padding and margins.
+Eg. on any element, you can use a 'p' or an 'm' with a padding code.
+The system is:

+0: 0px,
+1: 4px,
+2: 8px,
+3: 12px,
+4: 16px (the base),
+5: 24px,
+6: 28px,
+7: 32px,
+8: 48px,
+9: 60px